Sustainability Governance

 (times per million working hours)

-Sites implemented biodiversity restoration in case of those with biodiversity exposure assessment (% to total sites with biodiversity exposure) 100% 100% 100%
+Sites implemented biodiversity action plan (percentage of total sites with identified biodiversity exposure) 100% 100% 100%

 Remark: